Frequently Asked Questions

 The Parent Academy of Duval County Public Schools began in the 2013-2014 school-year; an initiative spearheaded by Dr. Nikolai Vitti, former Superintendent of Schools.

 Student Achievement: Some parents haven’t done math in several years and, when they did, it wasn’t done the way it’s done now.
 This is just one example of why Student Achievement courses are so important.
-Most Student Achievement courses are taught by district DCPS staff members themselves, and bring the experts to the parents not only to educate them, but to answer any questions they may have to successfully assist their child(ren) academically.
+Most Student Achievement courses are taught by district DCPS staff members, which brings the experts to the parents not only to educate them, but to answer any questions they may have to successfully assist their child(ren) academically.

 Parenting & Advocacy: Parents who attend Parenting & Advocacy courses aren’t “bad parents.”
 These courses are for parents who love their children, and just want to add some additional parenting “tools to their toolbox.”
 These courses help parents deal with busy and difficult times, teach effective communication and discipline strategies, and train parents on how to advocate for their children by teaching leadership and advocacy skills, and how to navigate the school system successfully.